vefunder/protocol-research-review/admin/Dao-proposal/sub-DAOs_proposal.md

 Details about each proposed sub-DAO are below:

 ### **Curve Research**
-- Budget: 6m CRV vested over 365 days for operations from Q1 '24 to Q1 '26
+- **Budget**: 10m CRV vested over 365 days for operations from Q1 '24 to Q1 '26.
+Estimated USD-denominated budget required is $2m/year
-- 3-of-5 multisig: 0x2Ba80b37e0beF5c92A0C3cb780f8583372D773Ac
+- **3-of-5 multisig**: 0x2Ba80b37e0beF5c92A0C3cb780f8583372D773Ac
     - Naga - Curve Researcher
     - Chanho - Curve Researcher
     - Fiddy - Curve Team
     - PilotVietnam - Curve Team
     - Michael - Curve Founder
-- Team: The Curve Research Sub-DAO currently consists of researchers Chanho, Naga, 0xStan, 0xMc, and Paco with additional support from Xenophon Labs.
+- **Team**: The Curve Research Sub-DAO currently consists of researchers Chanho, Naga, 0xStan, 0xMc, and Paco with additional support from Xenophon Labs.
-- [TODO: responsibilities]
+- **Responsibilities**: Curve research identifies and focuses on high-impact quantitative initiatives throughout the Curve ecosystem.
+In addition to providing the Curvesim simulation tool to ease analysis and integration with Curve, the research team liaisons with multiple Curve ecosystem participants to help configure Curve products and resolve quantitative issues arising from unexpected market events.
+Finally, Curve Research aims to improve users' understanding and usage of Curve products by publishing user guides, explainers, and market-relevant analyses.
+     - Develop and maintain the Curvesim simulation package
+     - Perform simulations and risk assessments of parameter change proposals
+     - Liaison with other protocols to optimize parameters for new and already-existing pools
+     - Collaborate with Llama Risk, Curve Analytics, and third-party research teams on quantitative aspects of their respective work
+     - Publish practical guides and in-depth explainers of Curve products, as well as quantitative analyses of developments in the Curve ecosystem

 ### **Curve Risk**
-- Budget: 2m CRV vested over 365 days for operations from Q1 '24 to Q1 '26
+- **Budget**: 5m CRV vested over 365 days for operations from Q1 '24 to Q1 '26.
+Estimated USD-denominated budget is $1m/year
-- 3-of-6 multisig: 0xa2482aA1376BEcCBA98B17578B17EcE82E6D9E86
+- **3-of-6 multisig**: 0xa2482aA1376BEcCBA98B17578B17EcE82E6D9E86
      - Wormhole - Head Llama Herder
      - Knows - Asst.
 Head Llama Herder
      - Naga - Curve Researcher
      - Chanho - Curve Researcher
      - Fiddy - Curve Team
      - Amadeo - Grants Council Member
-- Team: Llama Risk currently consists of managers Wormhole and Knows, technical lead Marin, legal counsel Svetlin, and our Llama Risk analyst team.
+- **Team**: Llama Risk currently consists of managers Wormhole and Knows, technical lead Marin, legal counsel Svetlin, and our Llama Risk analyst team.
-- Responsibilities: Llama Risk conducts risk assessments and analysis relevant to Curve and its LPs.
+- **Responsibilities**: Llama Risk conducts risk assessments and analysis relevant to Curve and its LPs.
 It began its operations in Q4 '21 as a community initiative and has been operating as a DAO-funded non-profit since then.
 It typically reviews stablecoin and LSD protocols that have Curve pools and has recently begun assessing existing and prospective collateral types for crvUSD.
 In addition to its own in-house assessments, it works with third-party risk and analytics teams such as Xenophon Labs and Chaos Labs to provide relevant risk-related services to Curve.
 It has also recently begun work in regulatory affairs to help regulators understand the state of DeFi and the projects building in it.
      - Investigate and publish risk assessments relevant to Curve DAO, LPs, and crvUSD users
      - Point of contact with protocol teams integrating with Curve
      - DAO housekeeping- monitor the state of gauges and DAO votes for issues requiring action